Uyghurs: Human rights abuses against Uyghurs in Xinjiang

-Further, at least 120,000 (and possibly over 1 million) Uyghurs have been detained in mass detention camps, termed "re-education camps", aimed at changing the political thinking of detainees, their identities, and their religious beliefs.
-Some of these facilities keep prisoners detained around the clock, while others release their inmates at night to return home.
-According to Chinese government operating procedures, the main feature of the camps is to ensure adherence to Chinese Communist Party ideology.
-Inmates are continuously held captive in the camps for a minimum of 12 months depending on their performance on Chinese ideology tests.
+Leaked Chinese government operating procedures state that the main feature of the camps is to ensure adherence to CCP ideology, with the inmates being continuously held captive in the camps for a minimum of 12 months depending on their performance on Chinese ideology tests.
 The New York Times has reported inmates are required to "sing hymns praising the Chinese Communist Party and write 'self-criticism' essays," and that prisoners are also subjected to physical and verbal abuse by prison guards.
-Chinese officials are sometimes assigned to monitor the families of current inmates, and women have been detained due to actions by their sons or husbands.
+Chinese officials have sometimes assigned to monitor the families of current inmates, and women have been detained due to actions by their sons or husbands.